nasdda/RoomMessenger/README.md

 ### Heroku link: https://yan-roomessenger.herokuapp.com/
+*might take some time for site to load due to heroku server putting the site to sleep after 30 minutes of inactivity.*

 Note: Meant to work as intended on Chrome browser.
 There exists potential CSS differences when accessing on other browsers.